sheddyranking/Py_Tricks/README.md

 Another technique is the use of the built-in `all()` and `any()` functions for evaluating multiple conditions.
 Specifically, the `all()` function will evaluate to be `True` when the elements in the iterable are all `True`, and thus this function is suitable to replace a series of `AND` logical comparisons.
 On the other hand, the `any()` function will evaluate to be `True` when any element in the iterable is `True`, and thus it’s suitable to replace a series of `OR` logical operations.
 Pertinent examples are shown below.

+### Use Default Values in Function Declarations

+In almost all Python projects, most of the code involves creating and calling functions.
+In other words, we continuously deal with function declarations and refactorings.
+In many scenarios, we need to call a function multiple times.
+Depending on varied sets of parameters, the function will operate slightly differently.
+However, sometimes one set of parameters may be often used than others, in which case, we should consider setting default values when we declare the functions.

+One thing to note is that if you’re dealing with mutable data types (e.g., lists, sets) when you set the default value, make sure that you use `None` instead of the constructor (e.g., arg_name=[]).
+Because Python creates the function object where it’s defined, providing the empty list will be “stuck” with the function object.
+In other words, the function object won’t be created on the fly when you’re calling it.
+Instead, you’ll be dealing with the same function object, including its initially created default mutable object, in the memory, which may lead to unexpected behavior.